“Robotics to Reach Out and Change the World”

 Lewis & Clark is pleased to host Dr. Chad Jenkins, an Associate Professor of Computer Science and Engineering at the University of Michigan.
 Professor Jenkins will share his cutting-edge research in robotics with the Lewis & Clark community.

-About the symposium
+About the Lecture Series

 Focused on making innovative scientific research accessible and relevant to a wide audience, the annual Science Without Limits Symposium seeks to increase participation in the physical and natural sciences among all groups, particularly those that have been historically underrepresented.

-Each fall, the symposium showcases new and exciting developments in interdisciplinary areas of scientific research and successfully engages diverse audiences through presentations, colloquiums, forums, and interactive activities.
+The symposium showcases new and exciting developments in interdisciplinary areas of scientific research and successfully engages diverse audiences through presentations, colloquiums, forums, and interactive activities.

 All events are free and open to the public.
-Please feel free to share your experience on Twitter using the hashtag #lcscience.